 All runtime configuration options for the manager are set in a file called firesim/deploy/config_runtime.yaml.
 In this guide, we will explain only the parts of this file necessary for our purposes.
 You can find full descriptions of all of the parameters in the Manager Configuration Files section.

-If you open up this file, you will see the following default config (assuming you have not modified it):
+If you open up this file, you will see the following default config (assuming you have not modified it)(note the default_platform value might be different):